adriangh-ai/EMADS-paper/README.md

 # Embedding Meaning Algebra into Distributional Semantics

-This repository contains the implementations for the work Embedding Meaning Algebra into Distributional Semantics.
+This repository contains the implementation for the work Embedding Meaning Algebra into Distributional Semantics.

 ## Abstract